-- No yard setback requirements shall apply between townhouses sold as fee simple units on individual lots with a common area managed by a homeowners association.
-Standards shall apply to the perimeter of the entire development. - Each townhouse shall have a front porch. - A publicly accessible plaza / park shall be provided along a portion of the Main Street frontage.
-The location of the plaza shall be designed to complement the plaza on the west side of Main Street in the Adaptive Reuse District. - Parking: A two-car garage and a two-car driveway with a minimum of 20 feet in width and 18 feet in depth shall be provided for each townhouse unit.
-Any request for a deviation to reduce this parking requirement shall require a Plan Amendment. - Buffer: A buffer area consisting of landscaping 10 feet in width and a 6-foot tall board on board fence shall be provided along the property line adjacent to existing residential uses. - Driveways and Drive Aisles: - o Driveways and curb cuts are prohibited on Main Street - o Principal interior drive aisles, defined as a drive aisle with direct access to two public streets, shall be a minimum of 24 feet in width.
-Secondary interior drive aisles without direct access to a public street or with access to one public street shall be a minimum of 20 feet in width.
+- Any 4th story common area space shall be designed without a balconette and smaller (non-egress) windows, and with an open stair without a door to the level below. - No yard setback requirements shall apply between townhouses sold as fee simple units on individual lots with a common area managed by a homeowners association.
+Standards shall apply to the perimeter of the entire development. - Each townhouse shall have a front porch. - A publicly accessible plaza/park shall be provided along a portion of the Main Street frontage.
+The location of the plaza shall be designed to complement the plaza on the west side of Main Street in the Adaptive Reuse District. - Parking: - A two-car garage, with unobstructed interior space with not less than 20 feet in width and 20 feet in depth, and a driveway with a minimum of 18 feet in width and 18 feet in depth shall be provided for each town house unit. - Notwithstanding the Plan's required dimensions outlined above, the townhome development shall meet the Residential Site Improvement Standards (RSIS), including guest parking provided at a rate of one half (0.5) spaces per unit.
+Consistent with the RSIS, guest parking must either be provided for on-street or in common parking areas, on- or offsite.
+This guest parking requirement may be satisfied, in part, by leasing municipal spaces from the Borough, pursuant to an agreement with the Borough, which would include a payment of approximately \$140 per space per month or a total of \$10,000 per year with an agreed upon escalator provision.

+- Buffer: A buffer area consisting of landscaping 10 feet in width and a 6-foot tall fence subject to Board review shall be provided along the property line adjacent to existing residential uses. - Driveways and Drive Aisles: - Driveways and curb cuts are prohibited on Main Street. - Principal interior drive aisles, defined as a drive aisle with direct access to two public streets, shall be a minimum of 24 feet in width.
+Secondary interior drive aisles without direct access to a public street or with access to one public street shall be a minimum of 20 feet in width. - The existing buildings are contemplated by this Plan to be demolished.
+As such, demolition of these structures shall not require a Certificate of Appropriateness for demolition pursuant to Section 11.8.a.1c of the HPO.